Uncommon Schools: Closing the Opportunity Gap Through Excellence

 Mission

-Uncommon Schools operates outstanding urban public schools that close the opportunity gap and prepare students from low-income communities to graduate from college.
+We believe a college degree should be within reach for every young person.
+We start and manage outstanding urban public charter schools that close the opportunity gap and prepare students from economically disadvantaged communities to graduate from college.

 Frequently Asked Questions